 Or, you can consider chlorine in Group 17.
 Accordingly, in order to determine its valence electrons, we must only seek the number in its ones’ place: 7.
 As expected, that is exactly the number of electrons in its valence shell.

-This method of simply referring to the periodic table and identifying the corresponding group number has removed the hassle and complexity that once accompanied the laborious search for individual atomic configurations.
+This method of simply referring to the periodic table and determining the corresponding group number has eliminated the hassle and complexity that once accompanied the arduous search for individual atomic configurations.

-Now what about the valence electrons of the elements in between?
-Obviously, we can’t forget the lanthanides and actinides…
+What about the valence electrons of the elements in between?
+Of course we must not forget the lanthanides and actinides…

 Transition elements are not much different from metals that go shoulder to shoulder in the main group elements.
-They appear like metals, they are malleable, ductile and can conduct both heat and electricity.
+They appear much like metals: they are malleable, ductile and can conduct both heat and electricity.
 The fact that the best two conductors—Copper (Cu) and Aluminum (Al)—are transition metals shows the extent to which their properties overlap.

-However, they do not duplicate the results that we derived from the method above.
-One cannot enumerate their valence electrons by simply referring to their group number.
-This boils down to the way electrons occupy shells in transition elements.
+However, they do not duplicate the results we derived from the above method.
+We cannot count their valence electrons simply by referring to their group number.

-The solar system analogy describing the arrangement of electrons around an atom is completely false.
-It should be immediately eliminated, but because it alleviates the difficulty that accompanies the exposition of the actual model, high school textbooks are replete with them.
+The solar system analogy, which describes the ordering of electrons around an atom, is completely wrong.
+It should be eliminated immediately, but because it alleviates the difficulties associated with the presentation of the actual model, the high school textbooks rely primarily on this rudimentary explanation.

 Electrons do not occupy rigid shells around their nucleus.
-In fact, their location around a nucleus is highly uncertain.
-They can only occupy distinct energy levels around a nucleus.
-They’re most probable to be found there.
-The levels are technically known as quantum states and are denoted by what are called quantum numbers (n).
+In fact, their position around a nucleus is highly uncertain.
+They can occupy only certain energy levels around a nucleus.
+They are most likely to be found there.
+Technically, these levels are called quantum states and are referred to by the so-called quantum numbers n.

 Now, the next sentence might sound hypocritical, but quantum numbers can be thought of as our good ol’ shells, but with sub-shells now, which are technically known as orbitals (s,p,d,f).
-Regardless of the falsity of this account, it fares quite well for a crash course such as this one.
+Regardless of this oversimplification, it fares quite well for a crash course such as this one.

 There’s a rule that restricts the number of electrons that a sub-shell can accommodate: s-2, p-6, d-10 and f-14.
 If this wasn’t enough, adding to the delirium, the shells can only be filled in a specific order given below.
 Let’s call it the rule.

-The electrons must be filled from left to right in this exact order only.
+The electrons only have to be filled from left to right in exactly this order.